Skip to content

 • Caiman: 4 + 4 + 2 horn plates

-Only alligator has an umbilical scar
+Only alligator has a navel cord

 This is one of the most definitive signs of genuine alligator leather.